 Insulin helps the cells to absorb glucose.
 But if the body has sufficient energy, the insulin signals the liver to absorb high blood glucose and store it as glycogen.
 Thus, insulin regulates maintaining ideal sugar levels or ideal blood glucose levels.

-Insulin regulates the blood glucose levels.
-The average or normal blood glucose level of healthy adult is 90 to 110 mg/dL.
+Insulin regulates blood glucose levels.
+The average or normal blood glucose level of a healthy adult is 90 to 110 mg/dL.

 High Blood Sugar Level

 Due to specific causes, insulin fails to regulate blood glucose levels.
 As a result, it causes blood glucose levels to fluctuate.
 A high blood sugar level is a condition when the blood glucose levels for a non-diabetic person are higher than 180 mg/dL after 2 hours of the meal.
 Hyperglycaemia is a medical condition when blood sugar levels are high.